2008 Cincinnati Bengals season

-The 2008 Cincinnati Bengals season was the franchise's 39th season in the National Football League, the 41st overall, and the 6th under head coach Marvin Lewis.
-The team finished the season with 4 wins, 11 losses, and 1 tie, and missing out of the playoffs for the 3rd consecutive year.
+The 2008 Cincinnati Bengals season was the franchise's 39th season in the National Football League (NFL), the 41st overall, and the 6th under head coach Marvin Lewis.
+The team finished the season with 4 wins, 11 losses, and 1 tie, and missed the playoffs for the 3rd consecutive year.

 Offseason

 Coaching changes

 This season marked head coach Marvin Lewis's sixth year with the Bengals.
 His offensive coordinator, Bob Bratkowski, remained with the team, but his defensive coordinator from 2007 to 2008, Chuck Bresnahan, was not retained.
 He was replaced by Mike Zimmer and Jeff FitzGerald replaced Ricky Hunley as linebacker coach.